 Jules Feiffer

-He has written more than 35 books, plays and screenplays.
+Feiffer wrote more than 35 books, plays, and screenplays.
 His first of many collections of satirical cartoons, ''Sick, Sick, Sick,'' was published in 1958, and his first novel, ''Harry, the Rat With Women'', in 1963.
 In 1965, he wrote ''The Great Comic Book Heroes'', the first history of the comic-book superheroes of the late 1930s and early 1940s and a tribute to their creators.
 In 1979, Feiffer created his first graphic novel, ''Tantrum''.
 By 1993, he began writing and illustrating books aimed at young readers, with several of them winning awards.

 1